oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

       - "*"
 ```

-This section is potentially dangerous, it's defining a cluster role that has all permissions to everything.
-In a production environment you'd want to restrict to specific capabilities, but for this lab it's easier to do the lot rather than immediately jump into the Kubernetes security configuration.
+This section is potentially dangerous, it's  tells Kubernetes to use the rbac.authorization.k8s.io service (This naming scheme uses DNS type naming and basically means the role based access controls capability of the authorization service in Kubernetes.io) to define a cluster role that has all permissions to everything.
+In a production environment you'd want to restrict to specific capabilities, but for this lab it's easier to do the lot rather than jump into the Kubernetes security configuration, which is a large topic in it's own right (But something you should study before moving into production.)

 ```
 apiVersion: rbac.authorization.k8s.io/v1